jimbro1000/Atari65_130XE_C070067/README.md

 two gaps that likely should be components.
 The gaps will be resolved as the PCB routing is performed.

-Recreation of the original PCB routing is in progress and approximately 20% complete.
+Recreation of the original PCB routing is in progress and approximately 25% complete.

 Mounting holes for the board and shielding are not included yet.
-The PCB outline is correct except for the cartridge/expansion port.
-Footprints for SIO port, power port and RF modulator are not included.
+The PCB outline is correct.
+Footprints for SIO port and expansion port are not included.

-The footprint for the monitor port is correct for electrical connections but does not match the original mounting pins.
+The footprint for the monitor port is correct for electrical connections but does not match the original layout or mounting pins.
+The power port is likewise correct but only needs adjustment to the locating pins.

 ![Render of PCB top](./Atari65XEC070067RevB.png)